anshul96go/pm_based_trading/README.md

 ## Aim

-Employ PM concepts to create trading strategies (using estimize data)
+Employ concept of wisdom of crowds to create trading strategies

 The goal is to get the list of stocks with the past mean returns, std dev of returns, optimal entry-exit pints, sharpe ratio, max and min return for each stock in estimize (fr which estimize and market date is available, as well as the earning dates)

 ## File structure (with the order of running the files)

-0. helper_get_final_sheet.py : helper functions to create the final_sheet

-0. helper_2.py : helper functions to create the final_sheet
+0. helper_get_final_sheet.py,helper_2.py : helper functions to create the final_sheet

 1. get_data_each_stock_new.py : code to get the list of stocks and save the list in stock_list.csv file + save the estimize table for each stock in output folder + include the upcoming earning dates, timings (AMC/ BMO) & day